 The key management personnel of the Academy Trust comprise the trustees and the senior leadership team as listed on page 2.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £578,000 noting the size of the team reduced in the year (2021: £838,000).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £641,000 (2022: £578,000).